abcde13/8BitALUVerilog/README.md

 5. bitslice.v
 6. adder.v/subtractor.v

+##Main Module

 **Both main.v and demonstrate.v have testbenches, tbMain.v and tbDemonstrate.v**

-For testing purposes, *main.v* can be used.
-It is left empty, and it's testbench merely shows how to multiply two numbers together.
+For testing purposes, *main.v* should be considered the "main" module.
+It is left empty (other than connected to our controller), and its testbench merely shows how to multiply two numbers together.

 **HOWEVER**